Italian submarine Iride: Construction and career

 Iride was built by OTO at their shipyard in Muggiano, laid on 3 September 1935, launched on 30 July 1936 and completed on 6 November 1936.

 After delivery, Iride was assigned to the 12th Squadron (I Submarine Group) based at La Spezia.
 After a brief training, in 1937 and 1938 she carried out long endurance cruises in the Dodecanese, Mediterranean Sea and around North African coast.

 Iride secretly participated in the Spanish Civil War, being a part of two incidents that strained Italo-British relations.
-She carried out a mission from 24 August5 September 1937 under command of Junio Valerio Borghese.
+She carried out a mission from 24 August to 5 September 1937 under the command of Junio Valerio Borghese.
 On 26 August, Iride arrived at her designated area between Ibiza and Cape San Antonio.
 During the patrol she attempted attacks eight times, but only fired on two of those.
-In the evening of 29 August, she sighted a cargo ship heading towards Valencia, and attacked it twice, second time from 600 m, and both were unsuccessful.
-At 20:45 on 30 August 1937, while traveling on the surface, she sighted British destroyer HMS Havock steaming from Valencia to Gibraltar, and mistaking it for a Spanish naval ship of the Churruca class, launched a 450 mm torpedo from 700 m at 20:52.
+In the evening of 29 August, she sighted a cargo ship heading towards Valencia, and attacked it twice, the second time from 600 m, and both were unsuccessful.
+At 20:45 on 30 August 1937, while traveling on the surface, she sighted British destroyer HMS Havock steaming from Valencia to Gibraltar, and mistaking it for a Spanish naval ship of the Churruca class, launched a 450mm torpedo from 700 m at 20:52.
 Havock managed to avoid the torpedo with a sharp turn to the starboard, and then went on to search for the submarine using her sonar.
 However, the sonar showed a different position than where the submarine was sighted, and Havock proceeded to launch depth charges on the sonar location.
 British destroyers HMS Active, HMS Hyperion and HMS Hotspur, and a cruiser HMS Galatea joined in, and continued the attack for nine hours.
 Iride hiding at a great depth managed to survive and did not sustain any serious damage.
 During the attack, she did accidentally surface and was identified by the British as an Italian submarine.

 Following the incident, in September 1937 the Nyon Conference was called by France and Great Britain to address the "underwater piracy" conducted against merchant traffic in the Mediterranean Sea.
 On 14 September, an agreement was signed establishing British and French patrol zones around Spain (with a total of 60 destroyers and aircraft employed) to counteract aggressive behavior by submarines.
 Italy was not directly accused, but had to comply with the agreement and suspend the underwater operations.